-Dennis Neil Jones, an A-V rated partner, has been practicing insurance coverage and other civil litigation for more than 30 years.
-During that time, he has acted as coverage counsel for insurers, policyholders and governmental self-funding authorities.
-Mr. Jones has also served as a retained expert witness on insurance coverage, regulatory and standard of care issues.
+Dennis Neil Jones, an A-V-rated partner, has been practicing insurance coverage and other civil litigation for nearly 40 years.
+During that time, he has acted as coverage counsel for policyholders, insurers, and governmental self-funding authorities.
+Mr. Jones has also served as a retained expert on insurance coverage, regulatory and standard of care issues.
 Retired Judges have retained him as an independent coverage expert in large construction defect mediations.

-Mr. Jones has been named a Southern California “Super Lawyer” by Law & Politics for 2019 in the field of insurance coverage law.
-This is the twelfth year that Jones has received this honor.
+Mr. Jones has been named a Southern California “Super Lawyer” by Law & Politics for 2022 in the field of insurance coverage law.
+This is the fifteenth year that Jones has received this honor.
 Only 5% of all attorneys in Southern California in various legal specialties are named as Super Lawyers, based upon peer voting.
-Mr. Jones is the 2019 recipient of the VCBA’s prestigious Ben E. Nordman Public Service Award.
-Lastly, he also was the 2008 President of the Ventura County Trial Lawyers Association.
+Mr. Jones was also the 2019 recipient of the VCBA’s prestigious Ben E. Nordman Public Service Award.
+He was also was the 2008 President of the Ventura County Trial Lawyers Association.

 - “Ten…No Make That Eleven Additional Insured Cases You Should Know” The Verdict – Spring 2004;

 - “Tips On Handling Fire And Smoke Damage Claims” Ventura County Star December 6, 2003;